Assembly language: Current usage

 There has been debate over the usefulness and performance of assembly language relative to high-level languages.

 Although assembly language has specific niche uses where it is important (see below), there are other tools for optimization.

 As of July 2017, the TIOBE index of programming language popularity ranks assembly language at 11, ahead of Visual Basic, for example.
 Assembler can be used to optimize for speed or optimize for size.
-In the case of speed optimization, modern optimizing compilers are claimed to render high-level languages into code that can run as fast as hand-written assembly, despite the counter-examples that can be found.
-The complexity of modern processors and memory sub-systems makes effective optimization increasingly difficult for compilers, as well as for assembly programmers.
-Moreover, increasing processor performance has meant that most CPUs sit idle most of the time, with delays caused by predictable bottlenecks such as cache misses, I/O operations and paging.
-This has made raw code execution speed a non-issue for many programmers.
+In the case of speed optimization, modern optimizing compilers are claimed to render high-level languages into code that can run as fast as hand-written assembly, despite some counter-examples.
+The complexity of modern processors and memory sub-systems makes effective optimization increasingly difficult for compilers and assembly programmers alike.
+Increasing processor performance has meant that most CPUs sit idle most of the time, with delays caused by predictable bottlenecks such as cache misses, I/O operations and paging, making raw code execution speed a non-issue for many programmers.

-There are some situations in which developers might choose to use assembly language:
+There are still certain computer programming domains in which the use of assembly programming is more common: